 To keep things running smoothly, implement a system that tracks materials from the moment they arrive until the final product is shipped.
 This gives you a clear picture of what you have, where it is, and when you need to order more.
 Strong inventory control and warehousing practices also minimize waste and storage costs, directly impacting your bottom line.
 By synchronizing your inventory with your production schedule, you can operate more efficiently and reliably.

-Strategies for E-commerce and Distribution
+How to Manage Inventory for E-commerce and Distribution

 For e-commerce businesses, inventory control is all about speed, accuracy, and the customer experience.
 Overselling a product you don’t have in stock is a quick way to lose a customer for good.
 This makes a perpetual inventory system, which updates stock levels in real time as sales happen, an absolute must.
 This ensures your website always reflects what’s actually available.